elfi-dev/elfi/CONTRIBUTING.rst

 * Remember that this is a volunteer-driven project, and that contributions are welcome :)

 Get Started!
 ------------

+`ELFI` is a project with dozens of collaborators, so organization is key to making our contributions effective and avoid reword.
+Thus, in addition to the recommendations below we strongly recommend reading our `Wiki <https://github.com/elfi-dev/elfi/wiki>`_ to see what is the suggested git workflow procedure for your type of contribution.

 Ready to contribute?
 Here's how to set up `ELFI` for local development.